vtexdocs/help-center-content/docs/tutorials/en/criar-um-produto-beta.md

 subcategory:
 ---

-<div class="alert alert-info">This feature is currently in beta, which means we are working on improving it.
-If you have any questions, please contact our <a href="https://support.vtex.com/hc/pt-br/requests">Support team</a>.</div>
+>ℹ️ This feature is currently in beta, which means we are working on improving it.
+If you have any questions, please contact our [Support team](https://support.vtex.com/hc/pt-br/requests).

 The **Add Product (Beta)** page allows you to create and edit[ products](https://help.vtex.com/en/tracks/catalogo-101--5AF0XfnjfWeopIFBgs3LIQ/1wmX3QvQVxbKVmalhIE5Ru) and their corresponding [SKUs](https://help.vtex.com/en/tracks/catalogo-101--5AF0XfnjfWeopIFBgs3LIQ/3mJbIqMlz6oKDmyZ2bKJoA) in the VTEX Admin.
 To add a new product, follow the steps below.